robertopauletto/javascript/README.md

   <a name="arrows--paren-wrap"></a><a name="8.3"></a>
   - [8.3](#arrows--paren-wrap) In case the expression spans over multiple lines, wrap it in parentheses for better readability.

-    > Why?
+    > Perchè?
 It shows clearly where the function starts and ends.

     ```javascript
-    // bad
+    // male
     ['get', 'post', 'put'].map((httpMethod) => Object.prototype.hasOwnProperty.call(
         httpMagicObjectWithAVeryLongName,
         httpMethod,
       )
     );

-    // good
+    // bene
     ['get', 'post', 'put'].map((httpMethod) => (
       Object.prototype.hasOwnProperty.call(
         httpMagicObjectWithAVeryLongName,